ibm-mas/gitops-demo/README.md

 Cert deprovisioning steps will hang unless using ArgoCD 2.11.0 or later.
 If on ArgoCD <2.11, ensure the following steps are performed manually to avoid the problem:
 > TODO

-# Current Limitations

-Only supports ROSA
-Only supports on-cluster ArgoCD
-Only supports Manage